Healthy Homes Assessment Whakatu

 Rental Property Home Assessments Whakatu

-Areas of rental properties that are impacted by Health Homes Standards.
+The areas of rental property that are affected with Health Homes Standards.
 Healthy Homes Standard in Whakatu include each:

 • Living Room